Anger Management Classes

 In the Anger Management Classes, you’ll learn:

-- How to recognize the early signs of anger
+- How to recognize the early signs of anger and what’s really driving it

-- Healthier ways to express yourself
+- Healthier ways to express yourself and respond rather than react

 - How to handle challenging situations without letting anger take control